Table of Contents

 R-410A versus R-22 Refrigerants - New Technology

 This has happened with R-410A.
-New technology has bugs and it takes time for these bugs to be addressed by engineers.
-R-410A when operating at normal operating pressures and temperatures has higher pressures, therefore the old R-22 refrigerant systems needed to be buffed up some to handle the higher pressures.
-This was done by compressor manufacturers but only after some problems occurred.
+New technology has bugs, and it takes time for these bugs to be addressed by engineers.
+R-410A, when operating at normal operating pressures and temperatures, has higher pressures, therefore the old R-22 refrigerant systems needed to be buffed up some to handle the higher pressures.
+Compressor manufacturers did this, but only after some problems occurred.
 Another issue that affects the confidence of the HVAC contractors is the oils used for R-410A are different than the oils used for R-22.

-If the two are haphazardly mixed then there will be a sure failure of the system.
+If the two are haphazardly mixed, then there will be a sure failure of the system.
 The oil in R-410A refrigeration systems also absorbs moisture more easily than the old R-22 systems.
 This makes it critical that the technicians perform proper evacuation when installing new HVAC systems.
-A less than proper evacuation will leave moisture in the HVAC refrigeration system and this will ultimately lead to premature failure.
-These initial engineering problems coupled with the new oil and its sensitivity to moisture along with the new technology apprehensiveness has led to a lack of confidence in the new R-410A systems available.
+A less than proper evacuation will leave moisture in the HVAC refrigeration system, and this will ultimately lead to premature failure.
+These initial engineering problems, coupled with the new oil and its sensitivity to moisture along with the new technology apprehensiveness have led to a lack of confidence in the new R-410A systems available.

 R-410A versus R-22 Refrigerants | Confidence in New Technology/Systems